Huey Lewis Biography

 Childhood & Early Life

 Lewis was brought up in Marin County, California.
-He went to the Strawberry Point Elementary School and then did his junior high from Edna Maguire, Mill Valley.
+He went to the Strawberry Point Elementary School and then did his junior high in Edna Maguire, Mill Valley.
 He graduated from New Jersey’s Lawrenceville School.

-Lewis took up an admission in the engineering program in Cornell University upon his return.
+Lewis took up an admission in the engineering program at Cornell University upon his return.
 He made musician friends there like Lance and Larry.
 His interest in studies was lost and he joined a band called ‘Slippery Elm’.

 Continue Reading Below